- I lost weight when I stopped grazing

 The more often I cut back my meals to make up for snacking, the hungrier I became between meals and the more I’d snack.
 Pretty soon I was just eating small amounts here and there throughout the day.
 And I continued to gain weight.

 People would say “Oh, she just likes grazing.”
 So I began thinking, “I just like grazing.”
-Soon grazing became a normal, acceptable thing in my head.
+Soon grazing became an acceptable thing in my head.
 I was just somebody who preferred to eat little bits here and there, but never a full meal.

 Without realizing, I’d become scared to eat an actual meal.
 I thought: If I can gain weight by eating small amounts most of the time, how much more weight will I gain if I eat a complete breakfast, lunch and dinner?
 I became afraid of feeling full.

 I continued grazing because I didn’t understand how the body works.
 For instance, if you don’t eat enough regularly, your body goes into survival mode and slows down your metabolism.
 I also didn’t know that balanced meals made of whole foods (big enough to make you feel satisfied) help you lose weight.